By Sue Kira, Naturopath and Nutritionist

 - Female Hormonal Imbalances

-Points are tallied for each subgroup and the overall total.
+Points are tallied for each subgroup along with the overall total.
 Each time you complete the questionnaire you can compare previous results and evaluate how you are going.

 Complete the Vitality Calculator whenever you wish.
 We suggest monthly, say on the first day of the month, to provide a running record of your health.